 Well managed street trees keep Campaspe looking beautiful.
 The right tree in the right place is good for the environment, creates shade and makes our streets more attractive.

-Did you know the Shire of Campaspe responds to over 1,500 enquiries about trees every year?
-If you notice any of the following problems with trees, please contact Council.
+Did you know that Campaspe Shire Council responds to over 1,500 enquiries about trees every year?
+If you notice any of the following problems with trees, please contact council.